-The easiest dessert to make when serving a crowd.
-Walnut chocolate chip bread pudding is topped with caramel sauce.
+Quite possibly the easiest dessert to make for a large group.
+Serve walnut chocolate chip bread pudding with caramel sauce with an extra sweet decadence!

 Chocolate Chip Bread Pudding

-Bread pudding is simply day old bread soaked in custard, baked to perfection, and drizzled with sweet goodness.
+Bread pudding is simply day old bread soaked in custard, baked to perfection.
 This is just one variation of many, countless bread pudding combinations.
+Swap out the chocolate chips for peanut butter chips, dried fruit, or other nuts.

 Walnut Chocolate Chip Bread Pudding with Caramel Sauce